Year 5

 English - Narrative writing, imagery, figurative language, Queen of the Falls,

-Whole Class Reading - Kind of Spark, Wild Boy, Curriculum related texts and Reading skills focused questioning and writing
+Whole Class Reading - Street Child and Freedom for Bron, Curriculum related texts and Reading skills focused questioning and writing

 What is it like to be Muslim in Britain today?